About the Journal

 7. The issue goes up on the website and also is distributed for publication in print form and electronic form on various platforms.
 You are also free to distribute your individual article and the full issue on your personal, institutional, and other non-commercial websites.

-If you are interested in submitting on one of these topics, please contact Elizabeth Townsend Gard with a proposal for an article at eic@copyrightsociety.gov
+If you are interested in submitting an article, please contact Elizabeth Townsend Gard with a proposal for an article at eic@copyrightsociety.gov